Iain Matthews: Early life

-Fairport Convention
+Early career

 In the winter of 1967 Matthews was recruited by Ashley Hutchings as a vocalist for Fairport Convention, where he sang with Judy Dyble on their self-titled first album Fairport Convention and with Sandy Denny on What We Did On Our Holidays.
 During the recording of Unhalfbricking in 1969, as Fairport increasingly drew their material from a traditional British folk repertoire, Matthews was not invited to a recording session.
 After a discussion with producer Joe Boyd and Hutchings, he left the band and departed on a musical direction of his own.

 Matthews Southern Comfort

 In 1969 Matthews recorded his debut solo album, Matthews' Southern Comfort, which was rooted in American country music and rockabilly.
 He made the album with ex-Fairport colleagues Richard Thompson, Simon Nicol and Ashley Hutchings, plus guitarist Mark Griffiths, drummers Ray Duffy and Gerry Conway, pedal steel guitarist Gordon Huntley, and keyboardists Dolly Collins and Roger Coulam.
 This was his first significant experience recording as a songwriter.
 The band also performed Neil Young and Ian and Sylvia covers.
 He formed a working band, Matthews Southern Comfort (using the name of his first album, but without the apostrophe), and released two more albums, Second Spring (1970 – UK #52) and Later That Same Year (1970).

 The band went through several line-ups and toured extensively for the next two years.
 They had one commercial success with Joni Mitchell's "Woodstock", which was a number one hit in the UK Singles Chart in October 1970.
 It received heavy airplay in Canada, reaching No. 5, as well as peaking at No. 23 on the Billboard singles charts in the United States in 1971.
 Matthews left Southern Comfort and the band released three albums of their own on Harvest Records.